mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 # Overview

-The additional_addresses transport parameter proposed in this document enables a QUIC server to securely advertise additional addresses.
+The ADDITIONAL_ADDRESSES frame proposed in this document enables a QUIC server to securely advertise additional addresses.
+The Additional Addresses transport parameter enables a QUIC client to indicate support for this frame.

 These addresses can be used by the client to migrate to a new server address at any time after the handshake.
 When {{MULTIPATH-QUIC}} is used over a QUIC connection, the client can use these addresses to establish additional network paths.

 When sending packets to a new server address, the client validates the address using Path Validation as described in {{Section 8.2 of QUIC-TRANSPORT}}.